GuoqingZhang99/GqZhang.github.io/_pages/about.md

 About me
 =====
 I am currently a Ph.D.
-Student in Operation Research at North Carolina State University.
-And I graduated in Financial Mathematics in 2021.
-In 2020, I enrolled 3+X program (accelerated program) went to Applied Mathematics, and then switched to Financial Mathematics.
-In my future work, I hope I will make some progress in the Algorithm of optimization and Numerical PDEs.
+Student in Operations Research at North Carolina State University.
+In my future work, I hope I will make some progresses in the Algorithm of optimization and Numerical PDEs.

 Education
 =====